Bassetlaw Heritage at Risk Strategy

 Historic England updates the national Heritage at Risk Register yearly.
 This relates to grade I and II* Listed Buildings, Scheduled Ancient Monuments and Conservation Areas only.

 The Council’s heritage at risk register focuses primarily on grade II Listed Buildings, but also includes reference to those on the national list.
 This will ensure that a comprehensive register is provided for monitoring purposes and that it is consistent with the information on the national register.
-The Council’s Conservation Team will aim to update the District Register every 5 years 1, in order to monitor the condition of heritage assets effectively and take action where appropriate.
+The Council’s Conservation Team will aim to update the District Register every 5 years (subject to department resources), in order to monitor the condition of heritage assets effectively and take action where appropriate.

 In later 2020/2021, a full District-wide survey of all Listed Buildings (totalling over 1000) will be carried out.
 This will be done with assistance from Nottinghamshire County Council’s Heritage Team and also volunteers from the local universities.
 Once this full survey has been carried out, the results will be set out in a new Heritage at Risk Register, to be brought to the Council’s Cabinet for approval before it is published.